akaugun/comfyui-lora-hook-trigger/README.md

 models/loras/my_lora/preset_prompt.txt

+Rules:

 - The folder name (`my_lora`) must match the LoRA file name **without extension**
 - Every `.txt` file inside that folder will appear in the trigger selector

-If no TXT files are found, the trigger list defaults to:
+- If no TXT files are found, the trigger list defaults to:

 ["NONE"]